zuqq/graze/README.md

 # graze

-A concurrent web crawler.
-Please note that, while Graze respects the target's `robots.txt`, it does not employ any kind of rate limiting.
+Graze is a concurrent web crawler leveraging GHC's lightweight threads.
+Please note that, although it respects disallow rules in the target's `robots.txt`, Graze does not employ any kind of rate limiting.

 ## Installation

 Follow the usual [stack](https://www.haskellstack.org) workflow.